SeryioGonzalez/Azure_IoT_Lab/routing/README.md

 ![Snapshot](../images/message-enrichments-flow.png "Azure VM")

 In this lab, we will store data in the previously created storage account, which is intended for storing massive ammount of data from millions of devices.
-The outcome if this module is competing the end to end architecture presented.
+The outcome of this module is competing the end to end architecture presented.
 ![Snapshot](../images/Lab.png "Storage")

 ## Creating a Custom Endpoint of type Storage under Azure IoT Hub routes